 Should you find one, knowing how to remove a tick is critical.
 Pinch it with a tweezers as close to the skin as possible, and pull straight up and out.

 Don't forget to check Fido, either.
 Pets can carry infected ticks into your Ozaukee County home.
 If your dog or cat roams tick habitat, a veterinarian can apply or recommend a topical repellent to keep ticks away.

-Prevention is the best way to avoid bites and diseases from ticks.
+Prevention is the best way to avoid bites and ailments from ticks.
 Contact The Mosquito Guy for a Ozaukee County yard treatment to protect against these tiny blood suckers.
 The last thing you want to do is spend your summer ticked off.

 |Holy Cross||Horns Corners||Knellsville|